Thepuppetqueen57/C-Bos-CPP/README.md

  C-Bos C++ has been discontinued as of september 16th 2024.

 It got discontinued because on that date I switched to linux and this is windows only.

+# Edit
+ I don't feel like changing the readme so imma just add this at the bottom.

+ This isn't windows only.
+It literally takes less effort to compile it on linux in fact.

+ Still discontinued tho cuz I lost interest and I use rust now arhahrhahrh.